In Depth Baby Product Reviews Led by a Pediatrician

 Tracking Adjustment

 Tracking is the stroller's tendency to stay in a straight line while moving.
-Because there are variations in the manufacturing process or bumps along the road that could negatively impact a stroller's ability to track straight, it can be crucial that you have the ability to adjust the tracking of the front wheel so you aren't fighting the stroller to stay on track while also running at speed.
-Lower scores in this metric indicate the jogger either lacks adjustable tracking or it didn't work well.
-This can result in a lot of fatigue-fighting your jogger to run straight if it happens to pull even slightly to the side.
+Because there are variations in the manufacturing process or bumps along the road that could negatively impact a stroller's ability to track straight, it can be crucial that you have the ability to adjust the tracking of the front wheel so you aren't fighting the stroller to stay straight while also running at speed.
+Lower scores in this metric indicate the jogger either lacks adjustable tracking, it needed regular adjustments, or it didn't work well.
+This can result in a lot of fatigue if you need to fight your jogger to run straight if it happens to pull even slightly to the side.
 The higher the score, the better the tracking adjustment does its job of keeping handlebar wrestling to a minimum.

 The top scorers for tracking are the Guava Roam, Thule Urban Glide 3, and the UPPAbaby Ridge.
 Not only are their adjustment methods easy, but they seem to stay true even after repeated runs, while some competitors require frequent adjustments.
 The Baby Trend Expedition, Baby Trend Expedition Race Tec, and the Joovy Zoom 360 Ultralight all lack adjustable tracking, and you are stuck with whatever you get.
 While none of the strollers we received this round were terrible, it impacted the run length and how tired we were after running.
 In the past, we've had some strollers testers wanted to burn after running, solely due to wrestling to keep them straight.